 Intinn Youth & Film Mental Health Programme

-Each Intinn event will present a screening of award-winning Irish film ‘I Used to Live Here’ which has been specially selected for the Intinn Programme and was researched with Jigsaw The National Centre for Youth Mental Health.
-This film follows the story of Amy Keane, a 13 year old who is trying to cope with the death of her mother and the loss of young people in her local community through suicide.
+Intinn offers students a unique three-part mental health and wellbeing programme.
+The programme includes a screening of award-winning Irish film I Used to Live Here, specially selected for the Intinn programme and researched with Jigsaw, the National Centre for Youth Mental Health.
+The film follows the story of Amy Keane, a 13-year-old who is trying to cope with the death of her mother and the loss of young people in her local community through suicide.

 The screening is followed by an exclusive Q&A with director Frank Berry, rising star Jordanne Jones and Youth Mental Health Advocate Dr Tony Bates.
 The Q&A is followed by a wellbeing webinar with Johnny Goodwin, UCC School of Nursing, which enables students to explore the film’s themes of bullying, isolation, relationships, suicide and resilience, to build their awareness of local support services through classroom-based activities.

 As part of the UCC Research Study, students will complete a Pre-Intinn survey, a Post-Intinn Survey, and will be offered the opportunity to engage in focus group research after taking part in the programme.
 The overall aim of this study is to explore the impact of Intinn on students and teachers, and it is an extraordinary opportunity to gather essential research on the impacts of this flagship education programme, the results of which will contribute to the Report by UCC.
 The Report may be included in research journals and presented at academic conferences in future, leading, we hope, to greater awareness of mental health and wellbeing issues and support for young people.